sofiakatzman/Cocktail-Finder/README.md

 ## References

-All images, recipe names and instructions belong to //URL-HERE// Source URLs can be found in //FILE NAME HERE TBD//
+All images, recipe names and instructions belong to "A COUPLE COOKS" Source URLs can be found in file: sources.txt

 ## Acknowledgement

 Thank you to "A COUPLE COOKS" for their incredible blog from where the recipes and photographs used in this app are all from.
 Their contnt contributions have made this application possible.

 ## Support